Na1k/ttn-gps/README.md

 from simplecayennelpp import CayenneLPP # import the module required to pack th$ import binascii
 # importing the module
-# Connect to the local gpsd
+# connect to the local gpsd
 gpsd.connect()
 packet = gpsd.get_current()
 # See the inline docs for GpsResponse for the available data